remisiki/ClusterDE/reference/callDE.md

   - ordering:

     A logic value.
-If TRUE, order the genes in the returned table by their frequency and significence.
+If TRUE, order the genes in the returned table by their significance.
 Default is TRUE.

 ## Value